bentoml/BentoML/docs/source/frameworks/keras.rst

    bentoml.keras.save_model("keras_resnet50", model)

-To verify that the saved model can be loaded properly:
+Keras model can be loaded with :obj:`~bentoml.keras.load_model` to verify that the saved model can be loaded properly.

 .. code-block:: python